KUHLwasStolen/E92dashModEnder3Display/README.md

 At the moment I get the power for the ESP32 with the MCP from the 12V connector in the trunk.
 This connector is on when the ignition is on.
 This is a very convenient solution, but not perfect.
-I am thinking about implementing a logging system (data to SD) and for this it would be optimal if the ESP was still on a bit after the engine is stopped.
+Because of the (optional) logging system it would be an advantage if the ESP could stay on for a bit after the car is turned off to close the log file.
+Additionally I would like to display a summary of the drive after the car is turned off.
 I know that there are power lines in the BMW that stay on for a while after the car is locked, but I couldn't find much information about this.
+But for now, losing at max a few seconds at the end of the log is fine.
 An alternative would be a small battery backup that keeps the ESP alive for a moment after the car is stopped.
 I'm not a fan of an actual battery, but capacitors might do the trick(?).